 Pour that mixture into the hot pan and lift and swirl the pan to spread the batter evenly in the pan.

-Cook the omelette for 2-3 minutes or until it looks somewhat solid, then sprinkle on whatever optional fillings you like.
+Cook the chickpea omelette for 2-3 minutes or until it looks somewhat solid, then sprinkle on whatever optional fillings you like.
 I find it’s easier to fold the omelette if you only put veggies on one side so that you can easily fold over the side without veggies.
 If you’re using vegan cheese, however, you can sprinkle that over the entire surface of the omelette so that it acts like a glue and holds everything together nicely.

 Continue to cook for another minute or two or until it looks completely solid and slightly golden and crispy around the edges.
 Remove from heat, use a spatula to fold the omelette in half and then slide it onto a plate to serve.
-Garnish with fresh chopped chives (optional) and enjoy it while it’s hot.
+Garnish this vegan omelette with fresh chopped chives (optional) and enjoy it while it’s hot.

 Optional filling ideas

-This chickpea flour omelette is delicious served simply, with a dash of hot sauce or a crack of freshly ground black pepper, but it’s even better stuffed with these caramelized mushrooms and a generous sprinkling of vegan shredded cheese.
+This chickpea omelette is delicious served simply, with a dash of hot sauce or a crack of freshly ground black pepper, but it’s even better stuffed with these caramelized mushrooms and a generous sprinkling of vegan shredded cheese.
 You can even make your own vegan cheese if you prefer to avoid the store bought varieties which are often highly processed.

 Other filling ideas for this chickpea flour omelette include sautéed spinach, diced bell peppers, and/or onions.
 Or if you have leftover veggies to use up (such as cooked broccoli or asparagus) just chop them up and throw them in.